 T4b: The tumor involves 3 to 5 places in a single organ.

 T4c: The tumor involves more than 5 places in a single organ.

 The “N” in the TNM staging system stands for lymph nodes.
-These tiny, bean-shaped organs help fight infection.
+These small, bean-shaped organs help fight infection.
 Each type of tumor drains into nearby lymph nodes, called regional lymph nodes.
-Sarcoma rarely spreads to the lymph nodes and often they are not removed at the time of surgery.
+Sarcoma rarely spreads to the lymph nodes, and often they are not removed at the time of surgery.